-The oral examination, which extends over one and a half hours, focuses on questions posed in the written examination and on issues related to these questions.
+Students will be given copies of their written exams shortly after their completion, and will be responsible for preparing for the oral follow-up exam, which will be scheduled about two weeks following the written exams.
+This oral examination, which extends over one and a half hours, focuses on questions posed in the written examination and on issues related to these questions.

-Degree Overlap

-Students in the CWRU EMPP MA program who wish to continue on to the DMA may formally petition to do so in their second year of study.
-Any coursework already taken will count towards the DMA requirements, and students should register for the first DMA lecture recital (MUAP 751 for 3 hours) rather than the MA lecture recital (MUAP 651 for 6 hours).
-The DMA comprehensive examinations will then be taken in the Fall of the fourth year at CWRU, rather than the third year as is normally required for DMA students.
+Degree Overlap - Students in the Case HPP MA program who wish to continue on to the DMA may formally petition to do so after three semesters of study.
+If the petition is granted, any coursework already taken will count towards the DMA requirements, and students will be exempt from the first DMA lecture-recital (MUAP 751 for 3 hours), completing instead the MA lecture-recital (MUAP 651 for 6 hours).
+The DMA comprehensive examinations will then be taken in early Fall of the fourth year at Case, rather than the third year as is normally required for DMA students.

-Students who graduate from the CWRU EMPP MA program, then later petition to enter the DMA program, will be required to complete 24 hours of coursework, instead of the 36 normally required for the DMA degree.
-For these students, the MA lecture-recital (MUAP 651) will count in place of the first required DMA lecture-recital (MUAP 751), and the 24 required hours of coursework will include 3 hours of registration for the second DMA lecture-recital (MUAP 752).
+Students who graduate from the Case HPP MA program, then later apply to enter the DMA program, will be required to complete 24 hours of coursework, instead of the 36 normally required for the DMA degree.
+For these students, the 24 required hours of coursework will include 3 hours of registration for the second DMA lecture-recital (MUAP 752).